danielcdias/home-server/README.md

 ## 🤝 Contributing

-Feel free to submit issues and enhancement requests for improving this home server setup.
+Feel free to submit issues and enhancement requests.

 ## 📜 License